 Background images display behind your site content, adding a visual element to help set the tone for your site.
+You can add site-wide background images in these template families:

-You can add background images on many Squarespace templates.
-Background image styles vary by template, but most are site-wide, meaning the same image displays on every page of your site.
 All background images can be set to full-bleed, so they fill the page to the edges of the browser.

 The type of image you choose depends on your personal aesthetic and your site's goals, but here are a few general guidelines: